pu2clr/SI4735/examples/SI47XX_03_OLED_I2C/README.md

 ## SI47XX_03_ALL_IN_ONE_NEW_INTERFACE

-This sketch uses an Arduino Pro Mini, 3.3V (8MZ) with an regular OLED/I2C.
+This sketch uses an Arduino Pro Mini, 3.3V (8MZ) with a regular OLED/I2C.
 It uses another approach to execute the receiver commands.
 See below.

 1. BAND, MODE, AGC/Attenuation and STEP